|

 able to deal with that more harsh, stressful environment," he

+said.
 The results of the emerging technology are aiding crop

 production, said Jon Doggett, vice president of public policy for

+the National Corn Growers Association.
 "You are seeing good corn yields under conditions that would have

 probably been a crop disaster 20 years ago," he said.
+Others in the industry are using improved soil management methods

 to reduce greenhouse gases.
 That includes no-till farming, where